kkensuke/espanso/README.md

 - Generates properly formatted YAML with global_vars and matches sections
 - Automatically creates triggers for each variable (`;VARIABLE_NAME` → `{{VARIABLE_NAME}}`)
 - Organizes output by categories with clear headers

+Both `config/global_vars.json` and `match/global_vars.yml` should be added to your `.gitignore` to avoid committing sensitive information.

 ## 🛠️ Helper Scripts